MARKETING ANALYTICS2025-12-09

 4. Products that were viewed and

-5. The amount of time spent to view every item
+5. The amount of time spent viewing every item

-The use of AI in marketing can minimize this guesswork, ensure the whole process is more data-based, and make the predictions more accurate.
+The use of AI in marketing can minimize this guesswork, ensure the process is more data-driven, and improve prediction accuracy.

 Popular Use Cases of AI in Understanding Buyer’s Intent